Sairaj1414/100hires-project/playbook/b2b-saas-youtube-playbook.md

 ### Supporting Research

-This recommendation is supported by recurring themes identified in the work of:

-- TK Kader
-- Adam Robinson
-- Harry Stebbings
-- Rob Walling
+TK Kader consistently discusses the importance of clear positioning for SaaS growth, while Adam Robinson connects effective messaging to a deep understanding of customer problems.
+Harry Stebbings frequently highlights the role of differentiated positioning in successful startups, and Rob Walling emphasizes focusing on a specific market rather than trying to serve everyone.

+Across these experts, positioning is treated as a strategic decision that shapes every future marketing activity rather than simply a branding exercise.

 ---